M40 field protective mask: Design

 The M40 field protective mask features three voicemitters, one on either the right or left side, and one in front.
 A voicecom adapter may be placed over the front voicemitter to amplify the user's voice.
 The mask can be adjusted in the field to accept the filtering canister on either side, so that a weapon may be shouldered.
 Right-handed shooters will normally locate the canister on the left side of the mask and vice versa.

 The C2 canister on the M40 mask can protect the user from up to 15 nerve, choking, and blister agent attacks, and two blood agent attacks.

 The M40 comes with a drinking system that allows the user to drink water after donning the mask for long periods of time in a chemically contaminated environment.
 In order to use the drinking system the user must also have suitably equipped canteen lids or an adapter for other containers.

+The prototype

+In 1983, ILC Dover came out with the first, heavily influenced by the M17 mask, prototype of M40: the XM40 mask.
+Throughout its development it got numerous important changes that helped pave the way towards the final product, such as increased rigidity, bulk reduction and the removal of a dimple under the voice diaphragm for clearing the mask.

+A year later, in 1984, the prototype was finalized as the M40 Field Protective Mask, but it did not enter service until after the Gulf War.
+It was mass-produced and mainstay issued from 1992 onwards.

+Nowadays, XM40 models are considered extremely rare and valuable.